Noodling: Method

 Although the concept of catching fish with only the use of the arm or foot in the water is simple, the process of noodling is more complicated.
 The choice of catfish as the prey is not arbitrary, but comes from the circumstances of their habitat.
 During the spawn, catfish will dig or enter a hole underneath a structure submerged in the water.
 The female will lay the eggs in the hole and the male will guard the eggs.
 When the eggs become fry, they will leave and the male will also leave the hole.
 To begin, a noodler goes underwater to depths ranging from only a few feet to 20 ft and places their hand inside a discovered catfish hole.
 If all goes as planned, the catfish will swim forward and latch onto the fisherman's hand, usually as a defensive maneuver, in order to try to escape the hole.
 If the fish is particularly large, the noodler can hook the hand around its gills.

 Noodlers often have spotters who help them bring the catfish in, either to shore or to their boat; noodling in pairs is considered important for safety, and also makes it a more social activity, with noodling partners often forming long-term partnerships.

 The Oklahoma lake record catfish that was caught by noodling weighed 87.85 pounds (39.85 kg), was 53+3/4 in long, and 38+1/4 in in girth.
 A typical weight for a flathead catfish caught by noodling is 40 lb (18 kg).

 In popular culture

 Noodling is just one name used for fishing with your hands or feet, but there are other names for it that are derived from different cultures.
-The activity is most common in the southern and midwestern United States, and may be referred to as hogging, dogging, grappling, grabbling, or tickling.
+The activity is most common in the southern and midwestern United States.